Leukoedema

-Leukoedema is a blue, grey or white appearance of mucosae, particularly the buccal mucosa (the inside of the cheeks); it may also occur on the mucosa of the larynx or vagina.
+Leukoedema is a diffuse, bilateral gray-white or milky opacification of the mucosa, particularly the buccal mucosa (inside of cheeks).
+It may extend to the labial mucosa and lips along the occlusal line in the canine-molar region.
+It may also occur on the mucosa of the larynx or vagina.
 It is a harmless and very common condition.
 Because it is so common, it has been argued that it may in fact represent a variation of the normal appearance rather than a disease, but empirical evidence suggests that leukoedema is an acquired condition caused by local irritation.
 It is found more commonly in black skinned people and tobacco users.
 The term is derived from the Greek words λευκός leukós, "white" and οἴδημα oídēma, "swelling".